 Is it Sunstroke?
 Signs to Watch Out For

-Although prevention goes a long way, it’s still important to prepare for the worst.
+Although prevention goes a long way, it’s still important to be wary of sunstroke.
 Protect yourself and your loved ones by knowing the telltale signs of sunstroke:

 If someone you’re with begins to experience any of these symptoms, it’s important to keep their temperature as low as possible.
 Have them lie down in a cool room with a fan, give them plenty of water, and ask them to put on light, loose clothing (or, better yet, none at all).
-Finally, if symptoms worsen, make sure they see a doctor immediately.
+Finally, if symptoms worsen, make sure they receive medical attention immediately.